nfsdcld(8) — Linux manual page

 This daemon should be run as root, as the pipe that it uses to

-communicate with the kernel is only accessable by root.
+communicate with the kernel is only accessible by root.
 The

 daemon however does drop all superuser capabilities after